JacoboLansac/audits/solo/next-gen.md

 #### Description

-One of the specifications of the protocol is that frozen collections cannot have the metadata changed, and more tokens cannot be minted.
-Collections are frozen using the `NextGenCore.freezeCollection()` which sets the `collectionFreeze` to true.
+One of the specifications of the protocol is that frozen collections cannot have the metadata changed.
+Presumably, if the metadata cannot be changed, the collection supply should also be frozen, so no more tokens can be minted.
+Collections are frozen using the `NextGenCore.freezeCollection()` which sets the `collectionFreeze` to `true`:

 ```javascript
     function freezeCollection(uint256 _collectionID) public FunctionAdminRequired(this.freezeCollection.selector) {